-5. Reassemble and test the modem.
+3. Reinstall the modem screws then reassemble the computer and test the modem.
 Check the battery latch to make sure nothing is interfering with its rotation.

 • Black stick (or other nonconductive nylon or plastic flat-blade tool)

 Note: Replacing the Bluetooth cable requires removing the Sound/DC-in board.